christianh814/php-pricelist/openshift/operator/README.md

 ## Advanced Features

-Here are some advanced features to handle the deployment (more will be added soon!)
+Here are some advanced features to customize the deployment of Pricelist (more will be added soon!)

 __Database Configuration__